Book Clubs & Reading Series

 Are you interested in talking about LGBTQIA+ books and issues?
 Join the Gender and Sexuality Studies Program and MSA for a casual book club discussion on important works of LGBTQIA+ literature.
-Sign-ups will open at the beginning of each quarter.
-Contact Matt at email@example.com for details.
+Sign-ups will open at the the end of fall and winter quarter for the book club in the following quarter.
+Queer Book Club is only held in Winter Quarter and Spring Quarter.
+Contact Matt at firstname.lastname@example.org for details or questions.

-Little Blue Encyclopedia (for Vivian) By Hazel Jane Plante
+- Little Blue Encyclopedia (for Vivian) By Hazel Jane Plante (Winter 2020)

 Indigenous Reading Series

-The Indigenous Reading Series is a new MSA program that centers Indigenous thinking and perspectives through reading and discussion.
-Each quarter, we will examine 3 writings that will help us build and expand a shared understanding of Indigeneity.
+The Indigenous Reading Series is an MSA program that centers Indigenous thinking and perspectives through reading and discussion.
+Each quarter, we will examine writings that will help us build and expand a shared understanding of Indigeneity.
 Join us as we engage in collective reflection and meaning-making in order to find our places in decolonial movements.

 Latinx Book Club